gizmogoat/NoEndPortalTint/README.md

 # NoEndPortalTint
-Resource pack that removes the random tint on the End Portal shader.
+Resource pack that removes the hard-coded color tint on the End Portal shader.

 Intended for Figura models that use the ``TEXTURED_PORTAL`` render type, but don't want the shader changing the tint/color of their texture.